 The one good thing about the pandemic is access to courses/dementia groups that provide detailed information and tips on coping with the changing situation.

 One thing that distinguishes dementia caregivers from others is their level of patience.
 You have to be kind, respectful and patient with a loved one with dementia.
 That last thing you want to do is upset them because you’re frustrated with the situation or you’re having a bad day.
 It doesn’t matter.
 Dementia caregivers need to ensure that their body language, tone and voice doesn’t convey anything that can be picked up on and cause anxiety.
 You need to be patient and give your loved ones time to digest information when talking and not rush them.
 You need to be patient enough to answer the same question with the same energy you answered it the first time.

 #7 – I’m more than a caregiver

-As caregivers, we get pigeonholed into this role as “the caregiver”, and if we’re not careful, our whole identity can get consumed into being a caregiver.
+As caregivers, we get pigeonholed into this role as “the caregiver”, and if we’re not careful, our whole identity can get consumed by being a caregiver.
 But we are more than that.
-We held down jobs (or still are), we have our passions, our dreams, but it’s easy to forget all that whilst caregiving.
+We held down jobs (or still are), and we have our passions, our dreams, but it’s easy to forget all that whilst caregiving.

 #8 – We always have to think ahead

 How many of you have sat down and planned the future of a loved one together to the end?

 As a caregiver, I don’t have a choice, it’s something that we may leave a little too late, but we need to get our paperwork in order as soon as possible to make lives easier.
 This means having that talk about what’s important to them.
 It’s knowing what you’ll need to advocate or represent them when they’re unable to.

 Talk about Wills, Lasting Power of Attorney (LPA) for Health & Finance, Advanced Directives.
 You need to have those conversations and get the paperwork done now.
 Banks won’t allow you access to your loved one’s account to pay bills without LPA.
 Due to privacy issues, utility companies won’t listen to you as the caregiver!